SimonvBez/CPUSetSetter/README.md

 > **IMPORTANT!** When using this on games, **always** disable Windows Game Mode.
 Even if CPPC Preferred Cores is set to Frequency instead of Driver.
 Performance reductions may occur when Game Mode is left enabled.

 If you're on a supported dual-CCD CPU (9950X3D, 9900X3D, 7950X3D, 7900X3D), CPU Set Setter will auto-create a "Cache" and "Freq" CPU Set for you.
 Just:
-1. Download, extract and run the program.
+1. Download the [latest Release](https://github.com/SimonvBez/CPUSetSetter/releases/latest), extract and run.
 2. Open the **Processes tab**.
 3. Apply the "Cache" CPU Set to your open game.
 4. (Optional) Apply the "Freq" CPU Set to heavy background apps like OBS.